staticafi/sbt-instrumentation/README.md

 * `--bc`		- given file is a bytecode
 * `--ll`		- generate .ll file from output .bc file.

+If you want to instrument a code in LLVM, you can run directly the compiled tool `sbt-instr` from the `bin` directory.

+Usage: `./sbt-instr config.json <IR to be instrumented> <IR with definitions> <outputFileName>`

 ### Running tests

-Before running the tests, you need to execute the `c_to_ll.sh` script in tests/sources.
+Before running the tests, you need to execute the `c_to_ll.sh` script in `tests/sources`.

 ### Json config file